hubertdl/Metabolomics_sampling_project_D.melanogaster/README.md

 4. Principal component analysis across LC–MS panels
 5. Linear modeling to identify diet-associated metabolites
 6. Downsampling of replicate populations to evaluate signal retention
+7. Beta-binomial and zero-inflated Poisson generalized linear mixed models to identify the determinants of metabolite signal retention and quantify the trade-off between pool size and replication
-7. Quantification of true/false positives, effect size stability, and detection frequency
+8. Quantification of true/false positives, effect size stability, and detection frequency
-8. Functional grouping of metabolites into curated biochemical modules
+9. Functional grouping of metabolites into curated biochemical modules

 ## Reproducibility